naninovel/docs/docs/api/index.md

 ID | Type | Description
 --- | --- | ---
-<span class="command-param-nameless command-param-required" title="Nameless parameter: value should be provided after the command identifer without specifying parameter ID  Required parameter: parameter should always be specified">Text</span> | String | The text to append.
+<span class="command-param-nameless command-param-required" title="Nameless parameter: value should be provided after the command identifier without specifying parameter ID  Required parameter: parameter should always be specified">text</span> | string | The text to append.
-printer | String | ID of the printer actor to use.
-Will use a a default one when not provided. author | String | ID of the actor, which should be associated with the appended text.
+printer | string | ID of the printer actor to use.
+Will use a a default one when not provided. author | string | ID of the actor, which should be associated with the appended text.

 </div>